serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars0.githubusercontent.com/u/1301012?s=400&v=4" width="180px">

-Takahiro loves to get his hands dirty and is fearless to try out the most recent services in the serverless landscape to see if and how they can be introduced the Serverless Framework!
+Takahiro loves to get his hands dirty.
+He's fearless in trying out the most recent services in the serverless landscape to see how they can be introduced the Serverless Framework!

 You can find him hanging around in GitHub comments or PRs as well as working on bug fixes and various enhancements to make the life of a Serverless developer more productive and enjoyable.